ypriverol/github-paper/document/manuscript.md

 For researcher, we recommend that you make your profile visible to other users and displays all the projects and organizations you are working on and a list of their latest activities on the site (Comment: here we can add a Figure 1 with major options of GitHub).
 Repositories are versioned directories or storage space of your software or research projects.
 It can be included inside you organization or can belong to particular users.
 Users usually keep code files, text files, image files and small data files, inside a repository.
 And while many users store programs and code projects, there’s nothing preventing you from keeping text documents or other file types in your project making GitHub and excellent service and platform for bioinformatics and open-source research [citation].
 Note that until recently, GitHub had a lack of support for storing large files (> 100mb).
 This has been recently addressed by the github large file storage [cite].

-##Rule 2: Learn and embrace the power of git
+##Rule 2: Learn git and embrace its power

 The cornerstone of GitHub is the distributed, version control system Git.
 Every change, from fixing a typo to a complete redesign of the software is controlled by versions, so called revisions [add citation].
 While beginners may consider the learning curve of Git steep, many step by step tutorials targeted to beginners exist.
 If you are new to Git, you can think about a revision as a “snapshot” (version) of a filesystem.
 Git is remarkably effective in archiving the complete history of your project (all revision) by, amongst other things, storing only differences between revisions.
 To create a new revision, the set of changes (e.g. new, deleted or modified files) introduced are commited to the repository.
 (Comment: perhaps here will be interested to add some snippet code of a commit).
 Following the rule: “commit often, as most as you can; perfection later”; one can keep track of the development in small incremental changes.
 At any time going back to a previous version is possible.